ARCED-Foundation/odkmerge/README.md

 # odkmerge
- A Stata module to merge selected variables from the parent file to the children files generated from odk or SurveyCTO.
+ A Stata module to merge selected variables from the parent file to the children files generated from odk or SurveyCTO. ``odkmerge`` is developed and maintained by [ARCED Foundation](www.arced.foundation).

 # Install
 ```stata